Gift Guides

 The man you do not know that well

-A new boyfriend's father, a senior colleague, a friend's husband.
+A new partner's father, a senior colleague, a friend's husband.
 You do not have the data to nail a personal object, so do not try.
 A handsome box of high quality consumables is the safe expensive gift here.
 It reads as generous and considered without pretending to know him better than you do.

 How much should you spend on a luxury gift for him?